-Education, training, or room and board while the individual is confined in an institution that is primarily a school or institution of learning or training.
+- Education, training, or room and board while the individual is confined in an institution that is primarily a school or institution of learning or training. - Physical Therapy, Speech Therapy, or any other type of therapy if either the prognosis or history of the individual receiving the treatment or therapy does not indicate that there is a reasonable chance of improvement. - Any confinement in an institution that is primarily a place of rest, place for the aged, or nursing home (other than a Skilled Nursing Facility).

-- Physical Therapy, Speech Therapy, or any other type of therapy if either the prognosis or history of the individual receiving the treatment or therapy does not indicate that there is a reasonable chance of improvement. - > Any confinement in an institution that is primarily a place of rest, place for the aged, or nursing home (other than a Skilled Nursing Facility). - Any accidental bodily Injury, Illness, or disease sustained while, or resulting from, performing any act of employment or doing anything pertaining to any occupation or employment for remuneration or profit, or for which benefits are or may be paid in whole or in part under any workers' compensation, employer liability, occupational diseases, or similar law. - Claims (past, present or future) by a Participant or beneficiary related to Injury or Illness caused by, or claimed to be caused by, a third party; or claims (past, present or future) related to an Injury or Illness for which settlement, judgment or any payment is claimed or received unless the Plan agrees to pay such claims pursuant to a written subrogation and reimbursement agreement. - Services rendered while the individual is confined in a Hospital operated by the U.S. Government or an agency of the U.S. Government or, with respect to a Hospital confinement in any other Hospital, for charges incurred for which the eligible individual is not required to make payment. - > Any medical expense incurred by any individual before the date they become covered under the Plan. - Travel, whether or not recommended by a Physician, except as specified otherwise under the Covered Medical Expenses Section. - Patent medicines or other drugs or medicines that can be obtained without a Physician's prescription. - Any treatment of substance abuse that is provided in a treatment facility that does not meet this Plan's definition of a Treatment Facility for alcohol and/or drug dependency. - Any Inpatient course of substance abuse treatment that is terminated without the recommendation or approval of a Physician. - With the exception of Physician's visits and lab services, any care, treatment, service, surgical procedure, supply, or Hospital confinement provided or rendered in connection with an overweight condition or condition of obesity, including gastric restrictive procedures such as gastric or intestinal bypass, even if performed to treat a co-morbid or underlying health condition. - Any treatment, service, supply, Hospital confinement, or surgical procedure that is of an elective nature, which includes any non-Emergency plastic or cosmetic surgery on the body
+- Any accidental bodily Injury, Illness, or disease sustained while, or resulting from, performing any act of employment or doing anything pertaining to any occupation or employment for remuneration or profit, including self-employment, or for which benefits are or may be paid in whole or in part under any workers' compensation, employer liability, occupational diseases, or similar law. - For purposes of this provision, "self-employment" is not intended to include minors with jobs such as paper routes. - Excluded charges include expenses for which benefits are available under any workers' compensation coverage provided by the Employer for their employees.
+However, if benefits are denied under such coverage, expenses may be eligible for coverage under the Plan. - Claims (past, present or future) by a Participant or beneficiary related to Injury or Illness caused by, or claimed to be caused by, a third party; or claims (past, present or future) related to an Injury or Illness for which settlement, judgment or any payment is claimed or received unless the Plan agrees to pay such claims pursuant to a written subrogation and reimbursement agreement. - Services rendered while the individual is confined in a Hospital operated by the U.S. Government or an agency of the U.S. Government or, with respect to a Hospital confinement in any other Hospital, for charges incurred for which the eligible individual is not required to make payment. - Any medical expense incurred by any individual before the date they become covered under the Plan. - Travel, whether or not recommended by a Physician, except as specified otherwise under the Covered Medical Expenses Section. - Patent medicines or other drugs or medicines that can be obtained without a Physician's prescription. - Any treatment of substance abuse that is provided in a treatment facility that does not meet this Plan's definition of a Residential Treatment Facility for alcohol and/or drug dependency. - > Any Inpatient course of substance abuse treatment that is terminated without the recommendation or approval of a Physician. - With the exception of Physician's visits and lab services, any care, treatment, service, surgical procedure, supply, or Hospital confinement provided or rendered in connection with an overweight condition or condition of obesity, including gastric restrictive procedures such as gastric or intestinal bypass, even if performed to treat a co-morbid or underlying health condition, except as expressly provided under Covered Medical Expenses, and as required under applicable law. - > Any treatment, service, supply, Hospital confinement, or surgical procedure that is of an elective nature, which includes any non-Emergency plastic or cosmetic surgery on the body